quantachain/quanta/README.md

 A: No. 100% fair launch through mining.
 No pre-mine, no ICO, no insider allocation.

 **Q: Why Proof-of-Work instead of Proof-of-Stake?**
 A: PoW enables a fair launch without pre-existing token distribution, has 15+ years of proven security history, and provides Sybil resistance without stake centralization.
+PoS is planned as a future upgrade — see [GOVERNANCE.md](GOVERNANCE.md) for the transition roadmap.
+When ready, set `consensus_engine = "proof_of_stake"` in `quanta.toml` to activate it.

 **Q: Why Falcon-512 (Level 1) and not higher?**
 A: Level 1 gives 64-bit post-quantum security (after Grover's).
 Attacking this requires millions of error-corrected qubits — estimated 30+ years away.
 Larger keys (Falcon-1024) would increase block sizes dramatically, hurting throughput.
 The `sig_scheme` field allows soft-fork upgrades if needed.